-The initial UAAL was amortized using a closed amortization period of 30 years.
+The initial UAAL was amortized using level dollar, closed 30 year amortization.
 The District can amortize the remaining or residual UAAL over many years.
-The table below shows the annual amount necessary to amortize the UAAL over a period of 25 years at 6.7% interest.
+The table below shows the annual amount necessary to amortize the UAAL over a period of 21 years at 6.5% interest.
 (Thirty years is the longest amortization period allowable under GASB 43 and 45.)
-GASB 43 and 45 will allow amortizing the UAAL using either payments that stay the same as a dollar amount, or payments that are a flat percentage of covered payroll over time.
-The figures below reflect the flat dollar amount method.
+GASB 43 and 45 allow amortizing the UAAL using either payments that stay the same as a dollar amount, or payments that are a flat percentage of covered payroll over time.
+The figures below reflect level dollar, open 21 year amortization.